hilaily/echo-intro/README.md

 ### Running Website Locally

 - If you don't have hugo, get it [`hugo`](https://gohugo.io).
-- From terminal, go to website folder and run `hugo server`.
+- From terminal, go to website folder and run `hugo serve`.